maduhu/Documentation/CentralLedger/central_ledger_endpoints.md

 HTTP/1.1 404 Not Found
 Content-Type: application/json
 {
-  "error": {
-  	"id": "TransferNotFound",
+  "error_id": "TransferNotFound",
   "message": "Transfer was not found"
-  }
 }
 ```